samfatoks/bank-service/README.md

-## Wallet Service
+## Bank Service
 ### Setup
 On the QLDB page on AWS management console, perform the following operation:
-1. Create a ledger with name **bank-account-ledger** or any other name.
+1. Create a ledger with name **bank** or any other name.
 Ensure to use the correct ledger name in the config file (Config.toml)
 2. Create table
 ```
-CREATE TABLE bank_accounts
+CREATE TABLE accounts
 ```
 3. Create index on table
 ```
-CREATE INDEX ON bank_accounts (account_number)
+CREATE INDEX ON accounts (account_number)
 ```

 ### Run